MicrosoftDocs/OfficeDocs-Support/Teams/known-issues/cvi-info-does-not-populate-in-meet-now.md

 ## Summary

-Cloud Video Interop (CVI) information populated in a Meet Now instance of a meeting in Microsoft Teams, with an existing CVI license, will not work.
+If your Cloud Video Interop (CVI) information populated in a Meet Now meeting in Microsoft Teams does not work please check your license with you CVI partner.

-To meet right away, users can click New Meeting in Microsoft Teams, instead of Meet Now, and type in a meeting name and optionally invite a guest.
-This will schedule a meeting in your calendar with working CVI coordinates.

-## Workaround

-We recommend that you schedule the meeting to populate this information.

-## More information
-Microsoft is researching how to enable working CVI coordinates for Meet Now scenarios and will post more information in this article when the information becomes available.
+To meet right away using CVI coordinates, Microsoft Teams currently supports two scenarios:
+* click Meet Now in the Teams Calendar
+* click Meet Now in Outlook Calendar

+These two scenarios will generate working CVI coordinates.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).